 What is essential to a web property?
 What can drive traffic, achieve conversions and translate into profits for the company?
-What can change peoples live in a substantial way?
+What can change people’s lives in a substantial way?
 These are the questions we should be asking ourselves when we talk about website prototyping.
-Version 1 prototypes should be embryonic, direct and effective at capturing the user’s mindset.
+Version 1 prototypes should be embryonic, direct, and effective at capturing the user’s mindset.
 You have to make do with less, but you have to make it as effective as the final product, in bare terms that is.
-In this post, I try to give you a taste of why we prototype before making full blown websites.
+In this post, I try to give you a taste of why we prototype before making full-blown websites.

 Space is Limited, So Focus on What’s Important

 If you’re developing for a startup, ask for their business model canvas and focus on three buckets: key activities, value proposition, and customer segments.
 Use the information contained in these buckets to guide the design of your homepage and category pages.
 Always go back to basics and ask yourself what’s most important for the success of the business?